omaranwar85/BeeHave/README.md

-The datasheets of used components are available onlie using the following links
+The datasheets of used components are available online, and can be accessed using the following links

 CCS811 Gas Sensor
 https://www.sciosense.com/wp-content/uploads/2020/01/SC-001232-DS-2-CCS811B-Datasheet-Revision-2.pdf